ViCCo-Group/frrsa/README.md

 As of now, only L2-regularization aka Ridge Regression.
 #### _You say ridge regression; which hyperparameter space should I check?_
 We implemented the L2-regularization using Fractional Ridge Regression (FRR; [Rokem & Kay, 2020](https://pubmed.ncbi.nlm.nih.gov/33252656/)).
 One advantage of FRR is that the hyperparameter to be optimized is the fraction between ordinary least squares and L2-regularized regression coefficients, which ranges between 0 and 1.
 Hence, FRR allows assessing the full range of possible regularization parameters.
 In the context of FRRSA, ten default values between 0.1 and 1 are set.
 If you want to specify custom regularization values that ought to be assessed, you are able to do so by inputting a list of candidate values into the frrsa algorithm.
 #### _What else?
-What outputs does the output give?
-Are there other options I can specify when running FR-RSA?_
+What objects does the function return?
+Are there other parameters I can specify when running FR-RSA?_
 There are default values for all parameters, which we partly assessed (see our preprint).
-However, you input custom parameters as you wish.
+However, you can input custom parameters as you wish.
+See the respective docstring for an explanation of all returned objects.

 ## Authors